 ArtWorks Alliance members meet regularly in a Forum.

-Our last Zoom Forum was on 18 September 2020 when we shared how everyone was ‘getting on with it’ in terms of their current work; identified ‘nations and regions’ advocacy actions in the UK-wide context, following up on the recent meeting with Arts Council England (see News & Views); and pitched ideas for the wider networking and deeper knowledge exchange Gathering event on 8 October 2020.
+At the previous Forum on 18 September we shared how everyone was ‘getting on with it’ in terms of their current work; identified ‘nations and regions’ advocacy actions in the UK-wide context, following up on the recent meeting with Arts Council England (see News & Views); and pitched ideas for the wider networking and deeper knowledge exchange Gathering event on 8 October.
 This was facilitated by Mortal Fools and we had a really productive afternoon sharing ideas, inspirations and resources with plenty of people experiencing that Alliance ‘magic moment’ when you’re ‘instantly networked to a rich vein of knowledge’.

-The Forum meeting back in June, the first with our new membership model, was hosted and chaired by John Whall.
+The Forum meeting in June was the first we held under our new membership model.
 There was a special focus on digital participation with plenty of discussion about the impact of Covid-19 on the participatory arts sector and the support and championing that ArtWorks Alliance provides.

-And the previous (‘in person’) Forum meeting in the old partnership model was held in September 2019 in Leeds, hosted and chaired by Heads Together Productions.
-Partners held a pre-Forum conference call about participatory arts with Alison Clark, Director of Combined Arts at Arts Council England, shaped the then upcoming January 2020 Gathering for Partners and Associates, discussed the Alliance’s Development Plan and planned the next stages for the ArtWorks Fellowship.
+And the last ‘in person’ Forum meeting in the old partnership model was held in September 2019 in Leeds, hosted and chaired by Heads Together Productions.
+Partners held a pre-Forum conference call about participatory arts with Alison Clark, Director of Combined Arts at Arts Council England, shaped the then upcoming January 2020 Gathering for Partners and Associates and discussed the Alliance’s Development Plan.

 Forum meetings are great opportunities for general information and knowledge exchange as well as focusing on specific topics that members want to discuss and action.
 Everyone always leaves a Forum with at least one new idea or contact to follow up – and often, several!